RichardBradley/liquibase.github.com/documentation/json_format.md

 ## Requirements

-To use JSON-based changelogs, you must include <a href="https://code.google.com/p/snakeyaml/">snakeyaml-1.12.jar</a> in your classpath.
+To use JSON-based changelogs, you must include [snakeyaml-1.12.jar](https://code.google.com/p/snakeyaml/) in your classpath.

 ## Limitations